randyzwitch/RSiteCatalyst/README.md

 ##Authentication

-The Adobe Reporting API uses a "username/shared secret" method for authentication.
+The Adobe Analytics Reporting API uses a "username/shared secret" method for authentication.
 This is done via the `SCAuth` function:

 	SCAuth("username:company", "shared_secret")